sensu/sensu-docs/content/sensu-core/1.5/api/overview.md

 `/events?filter.client.environment=production&filter.check.contact=ops`.

 ## Response Content Pagination {#pagination}
-By default, the Sensu API will return all of the results.
-And sometimes this result can be massive.
+By default, the Sensu API will return all available results, but sometimes this result can be massive.
 To paginate the returned result, the `limit` and `offset` query string parameters can be used.
-This method also set the "X-Pagination" HTTP response header to a JSON object containing the `limit`, `offset` and `total` number of items that are being paginated.
+This method also sets the "X-Pagination" HTTP response header to a JSON object containing the `limit`, `offset`, and `total` number of items that are being paginated.

 parameters  |  description
 ------------|----------